 What's Happening Now

-According to industry sources, the decision is related to a drop in orders for civilian products — primarily wagons and platforms for railways.
+According to industry sources, the decision is related to a drop in orders for civilian products — primarily for wagons and platforms for railways.
 The plant is trying to reduce costs while maintaining production capacity.

 A Plant That Doesn't Give Up

-Earlier, www1.ru reported that a Mi-8T helicopter is being sold in Russia for the price of a Lada Vesta.
+Earlier www1.ru reported that a Mi-8T helicopter is being sold in Russia for the price of a Lada Vesta.